Advanced SSH Usage¶

 - gathering of host SSH public keys

-Integrated OpenNebula SSH Authentication Agent service is automatically started on the Front-end by implicit dependencies of the OpenNebula.
-During the start, it imports available default SSH private keys of user oneadmin from directory
+OpenNebula’s integrated SSH Authentication Agent service is automatically started on the Front-end by implicit dependencies of OpenNebula.
+During startup, it imports the default SSH private keys of

-/var/lib/one/.ssh/ on the Front-end and securely delegates them to the hypervisor Hosts for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
-Authentication Agent must be started before or with the OpenNebula.
+/var/lib/one/.ssh/ on the Front-end, and securely delegates them to the hypervisor Nodes for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
+Authentication Agent must be started before or with OpenNebula.

-OpenNebula SSH Authentication Agent service is started and used by default, but is not mandatory and can be disabled if cross hosts connections are enabled in another way (e.g., by distributing private keys on all Hosts or if you already use own authentication agent).
+OpenNebula’s SSH Authentication Agent service is started and used by default, but it’s not mandatory.
+It can be disabled if cross host connections are enabled by any other method (e.g., by distributing private keys on all Hosts or if you already use your own authentication agent).

 opennebula-ssh-agent.service running on your Front-end.
 You can use common service management commands of your operating system to control the service state.

-To stop, start, or restart service use following commands:
+To stop, start, or restart the service use the following commands:

-sudo systemctl stop opennebula-ssh-agent.service sudo systemctl start opennebula-ssh-agent.service sudo systemctl restart opennebula-ssh-agent.service
+systemctl stop opennebula-ssh-agent.service systemctl start opennebula-ssh-agent.service systemctl restart opennebula-ssh-agent.service

-OpenNebula uses the dedicated SSH Authentication Agent only if it’s running (manually or automatically via service manager by implicit dependencies) on the OpenNebula start.
-If agent service was disabled not to run automatically and was started when OpenNebula is already running, you need to restart OpenNebula service itself to force the OpenNebula to use the SSH Authentication Agent.
+OpenNebula only uses the dedicated SSH Authentication Agent if it’s running (manually or automatically via service manager by implicit dependencies) when OpenNebula starts up.
+If the agent service is started after OpenNebula you’ll need to restart OpenNebula service itself to force OpenNebula to use the SSH Authentication Agent.

-SSH Authentication Agent service doesn’t need to be enabled to start on boot of your Front-end server.
+The SSH Authentication Agent service doesn’t need to be enabled to start when your Front-end server boots up.
 It’s started automatically by the OpenNebula service as an implicit dependency.
-To avoid automatic starting and using the SSH Authentication Agent service at all, you must mask service following way:
+To avoid automatic starting and using the SSH Authentication Agent service at all, you must mask the service in the following way:

 Add Custom Keys¶

-/var/lib/one/.ssh are automatically loaded on the start of SSH Authentication Agent service.
+/var/lib/one/.ssh are automatically loaded when SSH Authentication Agent service starts.
 Check the manual page of

 man 1 ssh-add) to a see complete list of preloaded files on your platform.